-2.5.14.4 Assistant Registrars
+2.5.14.4 Deputy registrars

-"The electoral board [must] determine the number and set the term for assistant registrars."
+"The electoral board [must] determine the number and set the term for deputy registrars."
 The terms set by the electoral board may not extend beyond the term of the general registrar in office at the time, but may be set to expire sooner.
-The general registrar appoints all assistant registrars and establishes their duties.
-Localities with populations over 15,500 must have at least one assistant registrar.
+The general registrar appoints all deputy registrars and establishes their duties.
+Localities with populations over 15,500 must have at least one deputy registrar.
 Smaller localities must have at least one substitute registrar who can perform the general duties if necessary.